 President Bill Vermouth welcomed all to the February 28th meeting of the Brattleboro Rotary Club held at the American Legion in Brattleboro.
 Members who are organizing this year’s Brattleboro on Wheels welcomed members and guests to the meeting <ED NOTE: Mike Mandracchia and Jim Haine must have practiced because this was done in perfect unison>.
 In recognition of the 46th anniversary of the Wounded Knee Occupation at Pine Ridge Indian Reservation, Marty Cohn offered the following invocation from Lakota Chief Yellow Lark (1887):

-Oh, Great Spirit, whose voice I hear in the winds
+whose voice I hear in the winds

 and whose breath gives life to all the world, hear me.
-I am small and weak.

 I need your strength and wisdom.